 The grinding of rolls is performed with a rotating grinding wheel which is moved horizontally back and forth along the roll.

-The grinding of rolls is performed with a rotating grinding wheel which is moved horizontally back and forth along the roll.
-The grinding process means extreme temperatures and the roll must be cooled to avoid overheating.
+The grinding process generates heating of the roll to extreme temperatures and the roll must be cooled to avoid overheating.
 The coolant fluid also removes the dust generated during the grinding.

 To ensure that the rolls, which can be very large and heavy, do not bend from the abrasive forces and their own weight grinding supports are used.
 Grinding supports are usually made of bronze because it is a softer material than steel and can’t destroy the steel rolls during grinding.
 The regular bronze grinding supports wear out quickly by the steel rolls and by the residual dust generated in the grinding process.
 Therefore, the grinding supports are exchanged at regular intervals.